Zikrullah Khadem: Leadership crisis

 The religion went through a crisis from 1957 to 1963.
 Shoghi Effendi died on 4 November 1957 without having appointed a successor, and the 27 living Hands gathered in a series of 6 confidential conclaves (or signed agreements if they were absent) to decide how to navigate the uncharted situation.
 Khadem and the rest made an announcement on 25 November 1957 to assume control of the Faith, certified that Shoghi Effendi had left no will or appointment of successor, said that no appointment could have been made, and elected 9 of their members to reside at the Baháʼí World Centre in Haifa to represent the body of the Hands and to exercise the executive functions of the Guardian (these were known as the Custodians).
 From October to December in 1958 Zikrullah Khadem substituted as a member of the nine custodial Hands in Haifa, then continued travelling.

 In late 1959 Khadem dedicated himself to moving to the western hemisphere, but it took him almost a year to resolve affairs in Iran before he moved to the United States in 1960.
-He was the first Hand of the Cause to reside in the western hemisphere, and for some time he was the only Hand serving throughout north and south America.
+He was the first Hand of the Cause to reside in the western hemisphere.

 In the United States

 Khadem and his wife initially resided in Champaign, Illinois, then in Urbana, Illinois.
-He made particular effort to visit the native peoples of America.
-In 1962, he played a key role in bringing the Baháʼí Faith to the Navajo Indian Reservation in Arizona, and his wife post humously established a scholarship in his name for health education among the native population.
+In 1962, he went as a missionary to the Baháʼí Faith to the Navajo Indian Reservation in Arizona, and his wife posthumously established a scholarship in his name for health education among the native population.

 In 1963 the Hands called for the election of the Universal House of Justice and exempted themselves from eligibility.
 Khadem attended the election, after which the custodial Hands of the Cause closed their office.
-Khadem encouraged Baháʼís to be obedient to the new institution.

 The family spent two years in Staten Island, New York from 1965-1967, then in 1967 they moved to Evanston, Illinois, and finally Skokie, Illinois.
 By 1971 he was one of only 17 Hands of the Cause still living.
 In 1972 the Universal House of Justice asked Khadem to research and document places and people of historical significance to Baháʼís, which he concluded in 1977 with a 134-volume work that was submitted to the Universal House of Justice.

-Burial
+Death

-Khadem passed away on the morning of 13 November 1986.
-His funeral service was held Saturday, 15 November 1986, and he was interred the same day at Memorial Park Cemetery in Skokie, Illinois, a few miles west of the Baháʼí House of Worship.
-In the afternoon of the 15th there was a large memorial gathering at the House of Worship.
+Khadem died on the morning of 13 November 1986.
+His funeral service was held Saturday, 15 November 1986, and he was buried the same day at Memorial Park Cemetery in Skokie, Illinois.
 After he died there were 8 remaining Hands of the Cause still alive.

-Four years after his passing, his wife, Javadukht Khadem, published the biography Zikrullah Khadem, With Love (1990), which she later expanded and published in Persian and Spanish.
+Four years after his death, his wife, Javadukht Khadem, published the biography Zikrullah Khadem, With Love (1990), which she later expanded and published in Persian and Spanish.